Will Adams Centre, birdwatching centre and observatory Kent

 The proposal treats the surface of the Wharf as a third landscape between marsh and mud.
 By a process of scraping and laying down, new topography is imported onto the concrete using ground from the marsh to cap the contamination and create, in the marsh, a landscape of swales into which willows are planted.
 The new ground creates continuous access across the site through a low-lying linear zinc-clad building and a complex series of spaces and gardens which conceal public spaces and human beings from the mud for the privacy of wading birds.

-The shells of large wharf buildings are transformed as contained gardens for solar power or wharf plants.
+The shells of large wharf buildings are transformed into contained gardens for solar power or wharf plants.
 A large shallow hill formed from locally sourced flint contains the space of the wharf.

 This winning scheme turns a scrapyard in the marshes into a magical landscape . . tidal tanks, mirror like pools, blossom from the orchard and a wind garden . . . all testify to a painterly concern with capturing the passage of time and the ebbing and flowing of the land’s edge